Wanker: Meaning

 The terms wank and wanker originated in British slang during the late 19th and early 20th century.
 In modern usage, it is usually a general term of contempt rather than a commentary on sexual habits.
 Wanker has similar meanings and overtones to American pejoratives like jerk or jerk-off.
 More generally, wanker can carry suggestions of egotistical and self-indulgent behaviour and this is the dominant meaning in Australia and New Zealand.

 Wanker may be indicated by a one-handed gesture, usually to an audience out of hearing range.
 It is performed by curling the fingers of the hand into a loose fist and moving the hand back and forth to mime male masturbation, which is equivalent to saying, "that person is a wanker".

-In the United States, the term is understood but rarely used.
+The phrase "full-kit wanker" is sometimes used as an insult in English football culture to refer to fans who frequently wear full replica kits in public.

 Related are terms such as "wanker's colic", for an undiagnosed visceral pain, and "wanker's doom", for excessive masturbation, from slang used in the RAF and British prisons since the 1920s.

 Differences in perceived levels of offensiveness

 In December 2000, the Advertising Standards Authority published research on attitudes of the British public to pejoratives.
 It ranked wanker as the fourth most severe pejorative in English.
 The BBC describes it as "moderately offensive" and "almost certain" to generate complaints if used before the watershed.

 In Australia, it is considered mildly offensive but is widely accepted and used in the media.

+In the United States, the term is understood but rarely used.
 Mary Cresswell, an American etymologist, describes "wanker" as "somewhat more offensive in British use than Americans typically realize".
 The word was used twice to comic effect in The Simpsons episode "Trash of the Titans", which caused no offence to American audiences, but prompted complaints on occasions when the episode was broadcast unedited in the United Kingdom.

+During a Fox pre-match show for the 2026 FIFA World Cup, American soccer player Alexi Lalas referred to British comedian James Corden (who was presenting a companion chat show throughout the tournament) as a "full-kit wanker", which he clarified as meaning "when he's all dressed up and ready to go".
+The remark was met with chagrin from his fellow panelists, including English presenter Rebecca Lowe—who noted that "wanker" was not considered as offensive on American television as it was in Britain.